zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/_index.md

 ### Invitation Code Creation

-Invitations codes are created by the demo systems team and can be requested by following the [Workshop Preparation guide](#workshop-preparation).
+Invitations codes are created by the demo architecture team along with the infrastructure to support your events.
+They can be requested through the [Demo Architecture Portal](https://cloud.gitlabdap.com/)

 ### Invitation Code Redemption